Fredericksburg-Rappahannock Chapter (Walton

 per month.
 Sometime during the days before the actual event

 contact the Chapter to obtain a group pass in order to

 properly open the gates for entry and exit by the authorized

 members of the group.

 Pistol, Rifle, and Shotgun Range Use

-Read and heed.
-The Chapter has a team of Range Safety Officers that
+heed.
+The Chapter has a team of range safety officers

-volunteer time to monitor for the safe use of the ranges and to assist
+to monitor for the safe use of the ranges, to enforce rules,

 High Definition Camera Surveillance